jakejakejake99/economics/fed funds forecast_error/README.md

 ## Input

-- `error_data.dta` — a proprietary panel of fed funds futures and forecast data (must be obtained via Bloomberg and processed using Caballero & Simsek’s original Stata code).
+- `data_figure1.dta` — a proprietary panel of fed funds futures and forecast data (must be obtained via Bloomberg and processed using Caballero & Simsek’s original Stata code).

 ### dataset description

-the processed file `error_data8824_figure1.dta` is structured daily and spans several decades. it includes:
+the processed file `data_figure1.dta` is structured daily and spans several decades. it includes:

 - realized federal funds rates (`ffr`)
 - daily futures-implied forecasts for up to 36 days ahead (`ff0` to `ff35`)